About the IIGA

 The International Island Games Association is affected, like any other organisation, by such matters as its own Constitution, the Data Protection Act, Health and Safety regulations and taxation liabilities and while these may seem far removed from the business of organising a sports gathering they are important legal obligations which have to be met.

 The areas mentioned above represent only a very small part of the IIGA’s functions.
-Others include discussions with potential host islands, and their governments, and the archiving of memorabilia and records from previous Games.
+Others include discussions with potential host islands and their governments as well as the archiving of memorabilia and records from previous Games.

-Although the association’s work covers many different facets, overall it carries the ultimate responsibility for making sure every Island Games, and the organisation itself, is run in an efficient and professional manner.
+Although the Association’s work covers many different facets, overall it carries the ultimate responsibility for making sure every NatWest Island Games, together with the organisation itself is run in an efficient and professional manner.